Constraints and Joins

 NOTE:- It is the only constraint cannot be defined at Table level.

-4. Primary Key Constraint:-This is the constraints which is combination of Not null and unique key constraint.
+Constraint:-This is the constraints which is combination of Not null and unique

 (Empno NUMBER Constraint Empno_NN NOT NULL,